 Access to View Assignments, Tests, Projects, and Examinations

-For assignments, tests, projects, quizzes, etc. which add up to a maximum of 70% of the course grade, students can expect to receive the grade and the associated feedback within a timely manner (typically no longer than two weeks).
+For assignments, tests, projects, quizzes, etc. which add up to a maximum of 70% of the course grade, students can expect to receive the grade and the associated feedback within a timely manner.

 Instructors are required to hold back the final 30% of any course grade pending a review of final grades by the Vice-Dean, Professional Programs.